OLUWATOSIN-sys/MiniBankPlatform/README.md

 A full-stack banking application where users can manage accounts, transfer money, and exchange currencies between USD and EUR.

-## What This App Does
+## What The Mini Banking Platform Does

-This is a simplified banking system I built with the following features:

 - **User Authentication** - Sign up and login with JWT tokens
 - **Multiple Currency Accounts** - Each user gets USD and EUR accounts